 Free Front Door Wreath

-This wreath costs almost nothing to make and is biodegradable!
+The beautifully pressed leaves make a lovely front door wreath.
+It's the perfect decoration, the wreath costs almost nothing to make and is biodegradable!
 I can enjoy it all fall and then simply throw it away.
+(No storage space needed once it is out of season!)

 Fall Leaves Wreath Supplies